Top 10 things to do in New York

 Where: Between Fifth Avenue and the Avenue of the Americas, from 48th to 51st Streets.

-Highlights: The star-studded Christmas Tree Lighting Ceremony at the Rockefeller Centre has been an annual tradition since 1931.
+Highlights: The star-studded Christmas Tree Lighting Ceremony at the Rockefeller Center has been an annual tradition since 1931.
 Completely free and open to the public on a first-come, first-served basis, the tree lighting ceremony is a huge deal to New Yorkers.
 Ten of thousands line the sidewalks to watch 30,000 sparkling multi-coloured lights grace a tree that is usually up to 90-foot-tall and topped with a giant 550-pound, LED-powered Swarovski crystal star.
-The 82nd Rockefeller Centre Tree Lighting Ceremony takes place between 7pm to 9pm on Wednesday 3rd December 2014.

 Where: Throughout the city.